bpowell122/tomodrgn/docs/_source/tutorials/learn_structural_heterogeneity.rst

 * a loss curve that descends significantly with no visible improvement in map quality, map heterogeneity, or latent space distribution
 * maps that exhibit streaks along a particular axis (similar to preferred orientation issues), or exhibit increasing amounts of high frequency noise

-In the event that your model is not yet converged, you can resume training with the same ``train_vae`` command as above, appended with ``--load latest`` to resume training from the most recent model checkpoint (``weights.*.pkl``).
+In the event that your model is not yet converged, you can resume training with the same ``train_vae`` command as above, appended with ``--load latest`` to resume training from the most recent model checkpoint (a ``weights.*.pkl`` file).

 Common pitfalls
 ----------------

 * model is overfit / underfit: see the section above
+* NaN or otherwise non-decreasing reconstruction loss
+  - Reconstruction (aka MSE aka generative) loss should generally decrease from about 1 - 1.5 (at the start of training) to 0.8 - 0.9 (at the end of training).
+Other loss curve behavior (increasing loss, NaN loss, wildly oscillating loss) is usually a result of the learning rate being too high leading to unstable training.
+The learning rate is set to a low default value, but thereafter increases as the square root of the batch size, and may also need tuning for different datasets.
+We recommend that you increase the ``--batch-size`` until your GPU is saturated (i.e. you get a "CUDA out of memory error", typically batch sizes 1-16 depending on particle box size), then decrease the learning rate ``--lr`` until the reconstruction loss behaves as described above.
 * the latent space looks like a homogeneous blob:
-    * the model may have nonetheless learned structural heterogeneity!
+  - the model may have nonetheless learned structural heterogeneity!
 We frequently observe that conformational heterogeneity (and even small-scale compositional heterogeneity) results in relatively continuous latent spaces.
 See the next page for analyzing structural heterogeneity.
-    * if no structural heterogeneity has been learned, then try training a new model with a decreased beta value (``--beta``) to decrease the impact of KL regularization, and/or an increased latent dimensionality (``--zdim``) to provide a larger latent space.
+  - if no structural heterogeneity has been learned, then try training a new model with a decreased beta value (``--beta``) to decrease the impact of KL regularization, and/or an increased latent dimensionality (``--zdim``) to provide a larger latent space.